Software, Patch & Hardware Inventory

 • Show the Operating System distribution by grouping all computers by the OS

-• List workstations that either have a CD-ROM or DVD drive
+• List workstations that do not have Bitlocker enabled

 • Show all computers that have a AMD CPU